Smaug123/WoofWare.KnuthPlass/README.md

 ## How to use

-The main function is `Text.formatEnglishFixedWidth` (or the underlying `Text.format`, which is much more flexible).
+The main function is `Text.format`.
-Simply pass it the desired width of the display portal, and the text you wish to be reflowed to fit in that portal.
+Pass it the line break options, callbacks for measuring words and specifying hyphenation, and the text you wish to be reflowed.
 We respect any line breaks that exist in the original, but consider ourselves free to break lines at any `' '` characters too.
-We are also free to break lines at hyphenation points (see "Hyphenation" below), but will try not to do that (balancing with the desire not to have lines of too jagged a length), and we will try very hard not to break the same word with more than one hyphen.
+We are also free to break lines at hyphenation points (as specified by your hyphenation callback), but will try not to do that (balancing with the desire not to have lines of too jagged a length), and we will try very hard not to break the same word with more than one hyphen.

 While `Text.format` provides a string-oriented view of the world, you can use the underlying primitives of `Items` if you like,